DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 **AFTERNOON**.
 At the orchard, Velmare is upset about the damage the tower caused.
 He serves them warm cider (how he likes it) and apologizes for the late shipment of fruit and drinks. ♠ Mayfae notices strange writings along inside of the house; it looks different to each person.

 **NIGHT**.
 The Players leave the orchard and follow the large tracks of the Wandering Tower.
 Along the way the encounter a duel between Flower Knights riding bumblesteeds.
 The knights invite them to join, but The Players stay out of it.
-Later that night they catch up to the Wandering Tower and meet Agnos (Wandering Tower).
-He speaks for the other Stone Servants, who have all taken vows of silence to better hear the tower's voice. ♠ The Tower and its followers wander in search of Saint Selos, who disappeared long ago.
+Later that night they catch up to the Wandering Tower and meet Agnos {Stone Servant Leader}. ♠ The Tower and its followers wander in search of Saint Selos, who disappeared long ago; their vows of silence help them hear the Tower.
 Theo uses his regrowth potion to heal one of the tower knights, and is gifted a small black candle that will summon the tower.
 Eamon wants to see inside the tower, but must take the vow of silence to enter. ♠ Agnos mentions that they are interested in secrets of the Silver Nobles.
 MayFae convinces the group to sleep outside the tower, and ride it into the night.

 ## Day 15